Jeevamk/Redux-Notes/README.md

 - The UI re-renders based on the new state.<br>

 # slice
--A "slice" is a collection of Redux reducer logic and actions for a single feature in your app, typically defined together in a single file.
+- A "slice" is a collection of Redux reducer logic and actions for a single feature in your app, typically defined together in a single file.
 The name comes from splitting up the root Redux state object into multiple "slices" of state.